10 tips on how to increase protein intake

 2. Spread your total protein intake throughout the day.

-Avoid cramming in all your daily protein at the end of the day and plan to spread out your protein during the day.
+Avoid cramming in all your daily protein at the end of the day and try to spread out your protein during the day.
 For example, if you aim to eat a total of 100 grams of protein a day, you can eat 25g of protein in 4 meals.
 This can help maximise muscle protein synthesis (building muscle) and keep you fuller for longer.

 3. Include protein-rich snacks throughout the day.

 If you’re a snacker (like me), adding protein-rich snacks to your day can go a long way.
 On a busy day, I like to keep 2 high-protein snacks in my bag so I feel less tempted to buy unhealthy snacks when I feel hungry.
 My go-to high-protein snacks are nuts, eggs, yoghurt, chocolate milk, or beef jerky.
-Be wary of choosing “protein bars” or “protein chocolate” as they are often glorified chocolate bars that are high in fat, salt and sugar.

 4. Choose lean protein sources for snacks/meals.